Lexus UX 300e range, battery & charging

 |190-196 miles||54.3kWh||8hrs (0-100%, 6.6kW)||52mins (10-80%, 50kW)|

-While a few years ago, 50kW rapid charging was par for the course, it's no longer competitive in the premium SUV segment.
+While a few years ago, 50kW rapid charging was par for the course, it's no longer competitive in the electric SUV segment.
 Rivals like the Mercedes EQA, Audi Q4 e-tron and Volvo XC40 Recharge can all charge at more than 100kW, and each offers a real-world range of more than 200 miles.

 Lexus UX 300e range

-Lexus claims a range of between up to 196 miles for the UX 300e – a figure calculated for the lower-spec models on 17-inch wheels.
+Lexus claims a range of up to 196 miles for the current UX 300e – a figure calculated for the lower-spec models on 17-inch wheels.
 The bigger 18-inch rims don't make a huge difference; range for this model officially falls to 190 miles.

 On our test, we found the Lexus to offer a range of around 165 miles on a full charge.
 While not quite what the maker claims, this figure seemed to drop largely in line with actual distance travelled.
 That's better than the Mazda MX-30 can manage, but it's some way off the 200+ miles offered by similarly-priced Mercedes, Audi and Volvo models.

 Lexus claims the UX 300e can charge from zero to 100% at a maximum of 6.6kW from a home wallbox in just over eight hours – a time that's just about feasible for an overnight charge.
-A rapid charge from a public 50kW DC charger will get the car's battery from 10 to 80% in 50 minutes.
+A rapid charge from a public 50kW DC charger will get the car's battery from 10-80% in 50 minutes.
 While that may have been competitive a few years ago, rivals like the Volvo XC40 Recharge can charge at up to 150kW – three times as fast.

 In This Review